ZebraDevs/flow/README.md

      + single-threaded with polling for capture (no locking overhead)
 - be [allocator-aware](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer)
 - support input data generically through the use of a `Dispatch` data wrapper concept (see below)
-- support data retrieval generically through use of [output iterators](https://en.cppreference.com/w/cpp/named_req/OutputIterator)
+- support generic data retrieval through use of [output iterators](https://en.cppreference.com/w/cpp/named_req/OutputIterator)

 ### Synchronizer

 `flow::Synchronizer` provides methods for operating on `flow::Captor` objects as a group (arranged as a tuple).
-The `flow::Synchronizer` can be used as follows to retrieve synchronized data between several like so:
+The `flow::Synchronizer` can be used to retrieve synchronized data between several buffers like so:

 ```c++
 // We have three captors for different types of data: driver, first_follower, second_follower